QubesOS/qubes-doc/user/common-tasks/updating-qubes-os.md

   (By contrast, <a href="/doc/software-update-domu/#installing-software-in-templatevms">installing</a> packages using direct package manager commands is fine.)
 </div>

+## Security updates

+Security updates are an extremely important part of keeping your Qubes installation secure.
+When there is an important security issue, we will issue a [Qubes Security Bulletin (QSB)](/security/bulletins/) via the [Qubes Security Pack (`qubes-secpack`)](/security/pack/).
+It is very important to read each new QSB and follow any user instructions it contains.
+Most of the time, simply [updating your system normally](#routine-updates) will be sufficient to obtain security updates.
+However, in some cases, special action may be required on your part, which will be explained in the QSB.

 ## Routine updates

-It is very important to keep your Qubes OS system up-to-date to ensure you have the latest security updates, as well as the latest non-security enhancements and bug fixes.
+It is important to keep your Qubes OS system up-to-date to ensure you have the latest [security updates](#security-updates), as well as the latest non-security enhancements and bug fixes.

 Fully updating your Qubes OS system means updating: